 Only currently enrolled graduate and post-baccalaureate students may audit graduate courses, subject to the terms above.
-Undergraduate students, staff, and community members may not audit graduate courses.
+Undergraduate students, staff, and community members may not audit graduate or post-baccalaureate courses.
 Staff and community members who wish to take graduate courses but do not seek a credential may apply for admission as a non-degree seeking student.
 This policy ensures all students in a graduate class are subject to the same admission standards.
+For more information about non-degree seeking status, refer to the Graduate and Post-Baccalaureate Admission section above.